taoletsgo/custom_races/README.md

 ```

 #### 3 Get the JSON File
-You can use `convert py/json-web-search.py` to get a single file from Rockstar Social Club.
+You can use `convert tools/json-web-search.py` to get a single file from Rockstar Social Club.
 The method for batch obtaining JSON files is not open to the public, you can use ChatGPT to write one for you or **contribute to this project** to get the automated script.

-#### 4 Download main script and modify your `server.cfg` file
+#### 4 Download `main script/custom_races` and modify your `server.cfg` file
 ```
 ensure oxmysql
 ensure [core] #esx-core